AKushWarrior/should/README.md

 A BDD-style assertion library for Dart developers.
-It has built-in support for most common primitives, including Strings, Integers, Doubles, Functions, Iterables.
+It has built-in support for most common primitives, including Strings, Numbers Functions, Iterables.
 It also has type and equality checks built in for all objects.

 should is currently in production use in 4 of my projects, and is part of a larger testing framework.
 This